 First: Only eat regular meals at appointed times.
 Do not graze or snack.
 Sit down and reward yourself with a meal of highly nutritious, mostly plant-based foods.
 Include seeds, nuts, grains, fruits, or vegetables in every meal so that you give your body what it needs.
 If seeds are a problem for you, try grinding them in a coffee grinder, which you use only for that purpose.
 You can sprinkle them on oatmeal, salads, and vegetables.
 (Always consult with your physician before embarking upon any significant changes to your diet.)

 Second: You may be much more thirsty than hungry.
 Drink lots of filtered water from a glass all day long.
 (You would be wise to avoid plastic and microwave ovens.)

-After struggling with thirty or more excess pounds for my entire adult life, I have maintained a healthy weight for the past six years.
+After struggling with thirty or more excess pounds for my entire adult life, I have maintained a healthy weight for the past few years.
 I have not even had a cold for the whole time.
 My lab results are perfect each time I go for a yearly physical, and I no longer require any medications.
 That was most certainly not the case before I corrected my poor eating habits.
-When we eat nutritious foods, our bodies develop an amazing ability to heal and to fight off illness.
+When we eat nutritious foods, our bodies develop a fantastic ability to heal and to fight off illness.

 I wish you a long and healthy life, at peace with your body and your daily life.